-• Any relative of the employer described in sections 152(a)(1) through 152(a)(8).

-• A dependent of the employer

-described in section 152(a)(9).

-• If the employer is a corporation, any individual who bears any of the relationships described in sections 152(a)(1) through 152(a)(8), or is a dependent described in section 152(a)(9), of an individual who owns (or is considered to own under section 267(c)) more than 50% in value of the outstanding stock of the corporation.

-• If the employer is an entity other than a corporation, any individual who owns directly or indirectly more than 50% of the capital and profits interest, including constructive ownership, in the entity.

-• If the employer is an estate or trust, any individual who is a grantor, beneficiary, or fiduciary of the estate or trust (or a dependent, as described in section 152(a)(9), of such an individual), or any individual who is a relative, as described in sections 152(a)(1) through 152(a)(8), of the grantor, beneficiary, or fiduciary of the estate or trust.

-• Any person who owns (or is considered to own under section 318) more than 5% of the outstanding or voting stock of the employer, or if not a corporate employer, more than 5% of the capital or profits interest in the employer.

-• Any individual employed by the employer for less than 90 days.
-For exceptions, see Early termination of employee below.
+- Any relative of the employer described in sections 152(d)(2)(A) through 152(d)(2)(G). - A dependent of the employer described in section 152(d)(2)(H). - If the employer is a corporation, any individual who bears any of the relationships described in sections 152(d)(2)(A) through 152(d)(2)(G), or is a dependent described in section 152(d)(2)(H), of an individual who owns (or is considered to own under section 267(c)) more than 50% in value of the outstanding stock of the corporation. - If the employer is an entity other than a corporation, any individual who owns directly or indirectly more than 50% of the capital and profits interest, including constructive ownership, in the entity. - If the employer is an estate or trust, any individual who is a grantor, beneficiary, or fiduciary of the estate or trust (or a dependent, as described in section 152(d)(2)(H), of such an individual), or any individual who is a relative, as described in sections 152(d)(2)(A) through 152(d)(2)(G), of the grantor, beneficiary, or fiduciary of the estate or trust. - Any person who owns (or is considered to own under section 318) more than 5% of the outstanding or voting stock of the employer, or if not a corporate employer, more than 5% of the capital or profits interest in the employer. - Any individual employed by the employer for less than 90 days.
+For exceptions, see Early termination of employee below. - Any individual employed by the employer at any private or commercial golf course, country club, massage parlor, hot tub facility, suntan facility, racetrack or other facility used for gambling, or any store the principal business of which is the sale of alcoholic beverages for consumption off premises.

-• Any individual employed by the employer at any private or commercial golf course, country club, massage parlor, hot tub facility, suntan facility, racetrack or other facility used for gambling, or any store the principal business of which is the sale of alcoholic beverages for consumption off premises. • Any individual employed by the employer in a trade or business for which the principal activity is farming (see Note below), but only if at the close of the tax year the sum of the following amounts exceeds \$500,000.

-1. The larger of the unadjusted bases or fair market value of the farm assets owned by the employer.

-2. The value of the farm assets leased by the employer.
+- Any individual employed by the employer in a trade or business for which the principal activity is farming (see Note below), but only if at the close of the tax year the sum of the following amounts exceeds \$500,000. - 1.
+The larger of the unadjusted bases or fair market value of the farm assets owned by the employer. - 2.
+The value of the farm assets leased by the employer.